revolt3d/politics/content/index.md

 This is a website about politics and news.
 This isn't a "news" website.
 There is no newsroom.
 There are no editors or publishers.

-The stories and content published here are hand-picked by me - Gen-X Dad.
+The stories and content published here are hand-picked, or written, by me - Gen-X Dad.